 Then you’ll be redirected to that deployment’s dashboard.

-In the Servers tab you can add virtual machines from your list on which this repository will be deployed to.
+In the Servers tab, you can add virtual machines from your list to which this repository will be deployed.

 You also have support for secrets that can’t be located in the repository next to the code.